 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters normally need to be switched out every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often because of pet dander.
-If you have someone in the house that deals with allergies or asthma, consider changing your home’s air filter more often to help with their symptoms.
+- Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
+If someone in your family deals with allergies or asthma, think about changing your home’s air filter more often to help ease their symptoms.

-Now you’re possibly wondering how to change your furnace filter.
-More than likely, this will vary depending on what furnace you have, but normally:
+Now you’re possibly wondering how to replace your furnace filter.
+More than likely, this will vary depending on what furnace you have, but typically:

-At Rolf Griffin Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Rolf Griffin Service Experts , we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 260-557-1275 or set up an appointment with us online.

-- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.

-- When adding the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the correct direction.
-In the majority of cases, the arrow should point to the main part (or top) of the furnace.
+- When adding the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the proper direction.
+In most cases, the arrow should point to the main part (or top) of the furnace.